Solitude: Health effects

 Symptoms from complete isolation, called sensory deprivation, may include anxiety, sensory illusions, or distortions of time and perception.
 However, this is the case when there is no stimulation of the sensory systems at all and not just lack of contact with people.
 Thus, this can be avoided by having other things to keep one's mind busy.

 Long-term solitude is often seen as undesirable, causing loneliness or reclusion resulting from inability to establish relationships.
 Furthermore, it might lead to clinical depression, although some people do not react to it negatively.
 Buddhist monks regard long-term solitude as a means of enlightenment.
 Marooned people have been left in solitude for years without any report of psychological symptoms afterwards.
 Some psychological conditions (such as schizophrenia and schizoid personality disorder) are strongly linked to a tendency to seek solitude.

 Enforced loneliness (solitary confinement) has been a punishment method throughout history.
 It is often considered a form of torture.

 Emotional isolation is a state of isolation where one feels emotionally separated from others despite having a well-functioning social network.

 Researchers, including Robert J. Coplan and Julie C. Bowker, have rejected the notion that solitary practices and solitude are inherently dysfunctional and undesirable.
 In their 2013 book A Handbook of Solitude, the authors note how solitude can allow for enhancements in self-esteem, generates clarity, and can be highly therapeutic.
 In the edited work, Coplan and Bowker invite not only fellow psychology colleagues to chime in on this issue but also a variety of other faculty from different disciplines to address the issue.
-Fong's chapter offers an alternative view on how solitude is more than just a personal trajectory for one to take inventory on life; it also yields a variety of important sociological cues that allow the protagonist to navigate through society, even highly politicized societies.
-In the process, political prisoners in solitary confinement were examined to see how they concluded their views on society.
+The sociologist Jack Fong offers an alternative view on how solitude is more than just a personal trajectory for one to take inventory on life; it also yields a variety of important sociological cues that allow the protagonist to navigate through society, even highly politicized societies.
 Thus Fong, Coplan, and Bowker conclude that a person's experienced solitude generates immanent and personal content as well as collective and sociological content, depending on context.